raularauj0/findMultiples/notes.md

 -the limit must higher than the base

--return a list of their multiples [array], [value,limit]
-- If limit is a multiple of integer, it should be included as well
+-return a list of their multiples [array], [value,limit] -If limit is a multiple of integer, it should be included as well

 -only ever positive integers